MariusJorgensen/mariusjorgensen.github.io_3/_posts/_2017-11-20-test-your-api-with-cucumber-and-ruby.md

 # features/step_definitions/hookup.rb

 Given("I have set up this project correctly") do
-  # I am letting this just be an empty step
+  # Leaving this step empty for enhanced readability of scenario
 end

 When("I add {int} + {int}") do |int, int2|